marionettejs/backbone.marionette/docs/marionette.region.md

 ### Additional Options

 You can define regions with an object literal.
-Object literal definitions expect an `el` property - the CSS selector string to hook the region into.
+Object literal definitions expect an `el` property - the selector string to hook the region into.
 With this format is possible to define whether showing the region overwrites the `el` or just overwrites the content (the default behavior).